huynguy-db/arcion-docs/content/docs/references/notification-reference.md

 ## Configure lag notifications
 The notification configuration file lets you specifically configure notifications about replication lags.
 For example, you can configure Replicant to send you notification when replication is lagging more than a threshold value.

 You need to specify your configurations under the `lag-notification` section of the notification configuration file.
 For more information, see the sample at the end of this section.
+To understand how lag notifications work, see [How lag notifications work](#how-lag-notifications-work).

 The following parameters are available to configure lag notifications: